-Group management has prepared an eighteen-month forecast for the Group in order to assess the impact of the current crisis on the businesses.
-The assumptions modelled are based on the estimated potential impact of COVID-19 restrictions and regulations and expected levels of demand, along with management's proposed responses over the course of the period.
-The base case scenario includes the benefits of actions already taken by management to mitigate the trading downsides brought by COVID-19.
-The forecast also includes the curtailment of capital expenditure in the Group's hotels in which only essential hotel maintenance is planned.
-A minimum level of capital expenditure is still budgeted on other projects.
-Management has also considered a stress tested scenario, in which a slower recovery in the economy is forecasted with current restrictions remaining in place for a longer period.
-Under all scenarios tested, the Group is expected to continue to have sufficient liquidity relative to the funding available to it.
+Management has prepared an eighteen-month forecast for the Group in order to assess the impact of the current situation on the businesses.
+The assumptions modelled are based on the estimated potential impact of COVID-19 restrictions and regulations, encompassing a gradual recovery following the vaccine booster roll-out and expected easing of restrictions by the local authorities.
+The base case scenario contemplates the benefits of actions already taken by management to mitigate the trading downsides brought by COVID-19, and cash inflows from the disposal of an investment property.
+Management is in advanced discussions with an interested third-party buyer and expects the asset to be realised through sale within the forecast period.
+The forecast includes the curtailment of capital expenditure within the hospitality and care divisions whereby only essential capital expenditure is planned.
+In addition to the Suncrest and Verdala projects which will be financed through the raising of funds by AX Real Estate plc, the Group plans to continue with the development of a limited number of projects that are key to its long-term strategy.